ascentedlife/patent-webapp/README.md

 poetry run streamlit run src/app.py
 ```

-This will start the Streamlit server, and should automatically open the web application in your web browser (if not, please refer to the local URL provided in the terminal).
+This will start the Streamlit server and should automatically open the web application in your web browser (if not, please refer to the local URL provided in the terminal).

 ## Project Structure